Teaching artistry and health

 A compelling example of teaching artistry applied to health

-llustrating ITAC’s commitment to integrating the arts into healthcare on a national scale, The Healing Arts Relay Week in Scotland is a six-month initiative, designed and led by ITAC.
-This event connected over 400 participants across Scotland, including groups focused on dance for Parkinson’s, mental health workshops, and inclusive arts spaces.
-By collaborating on artistic works responding to the themes of Healing Arts Week, these groups, many of which had never interacted before, created a collective tapestry that highlighted the power of the arts in promoting health and well-being.
-The project not only fostered new relationships among participatory artists but also showcased the significant impact of the arts in addressing health challenges, making it a groundbreaking effort in the field of arts and health.
+A standout example of our commitment to integrating the arts into healthcare is the Healing Arts Relay Week in Scotland.
+This six-month initiative, designed and led by ITAC, connected over 400 participants across Scotland, including groups focused on dance for Parkinson’s, mental health workshops, and inclusive arts spaces.
+By collaborating on artistic works that responded to the themes of Healing Arts Week, these diverse groups—many of whom had never interacted before—created a collective tapestry that showcased the power of the arts in promoting health and well-being.